Test Id : TFH

 A negative result does not rule out the presence of a variant that may be present below the limits of detection of this assay.
 In a specimen with 20% or more tumor content, the analytical sensitivity of this assay for sequence reportable alterations is 5% mutant allele frequency with a minimum coverage of 500X.

-Point mutations and small deletion-insertion mutations will be detected in FH gene only.
-This test may detect single exon deletions but does not detect multi-exon deletions, duplications, or genomic copy number variants.
+Point mutations and small deletion-insertion (delins) mutations will be detected in FH gene only.
+This test may detect single exon deletions but does not detect multi-exon deletions, duplications, larger-scale genomic copy number variants, copy neutral loss of heterozygosity, or epigenetic modifications such as promoter methylation.
+Delins of 1000 base pairs or less are detectable with at least 50 or more supporting reads.

 Variant allele frequency (VAF) is the percentage of sequencing reads supporting a specific variant divided by the total sequencing reads at that position.
 In somatic testing, VAF should be interpreted in the context of several factors, including, but not limited to, tumor purity/heterogeneity/copy number status (ploidy, gains/losses, loss of heterozygosity) and sequencing artifact/misalignment.(2,3)